 That One Sidequest: On your way into the Visitor Center to the final boss, there's a short hallway with 20 mooks in it who won't attack you unless you attack them.
+You can choose to ignore them, but defeating them all earns you the "Party Pooper" achievement.
 Though they're unarmed, so many of them in such a tight space is extremely difficult, even with all the upgrades you have at this point.

 Joker Teeth.
 It might have something to do with them not being an actual riddle, tape, or Arkham chronicle.
 Also, while about 90% of the teeth show up more or less naturally as a result of the story progression, there's that set that hide above the hallway to the warden's office, which happens after the player has realized this, and then notice they missed them after the sequence is over.

 Killer Croc earns a little sympathy from some Batman fans due to his primary motivation being his search for a cure to his hideous physical condition.